Rawan-sultan/Adding-to-the-Beast-List/README.md

 Adding to the Beast List

 Introduction:
-Create Adding to the  List application using Swift Language.
+Create an 'Adding to the List' application using the Swift Language.

 Video of the Application: